Inside: Teach these good habits for kids to have early in life to set them up for success later.

 Participate as a family in a community service project.
 Or have your kids help you make dinner for a neighbor or friend who needs a break.
 There are numerous ways you can serve and demonstrate care for others.

-In Joshua Becker’s new book, Things That Matter, he talks about how to limit distractions in your life in order to live out your purpose.
+In Joshua Becker’s book, Things That Matter, he talks about how to limit distractions in your life in order to live out your purpose.
 This is a fantastic message for adults and teens alike.

 Teach your kids what matters most.
 Model the characteristics you want to see them develop.
 Have conversations about your family values and what it means to have an impact on the world.